-The Department of Defense is dedicated to helping meet the diverse and growing child care needs of military families.
+The Defense Department is dedicated to helping meet the diverse and growing child care needs of military families.
 For more information about available resources, visit the Military OneSource Child Care Programs page.

-Military families may request family child care by visiting MilitaryChildCare.com.
-This Department of Defense online request for care system serves military families worldwide who are seeking child care through child development centers, school-age care programs and DOD certified family child care providers.
+Military families may request child care by visiting MilitaryChildCare.com.
+This Defense Department online request for care system serves military families worldwide who are seeking child care through child development centers, school-age care programs and DOD certified family child care providers.
 Families may search for and request care, manage their requests, and update their profile online, simplifying the process for finding child care.

-School-age care programs provide care to children in kindergarten through sixth grade.
-Care is offered before and after school, and during non-school days and summer vacations.
-School-age care programs may be located in Department of Defense youth centers, child development centers or in other suitable facilities.
-All programs are certified by the Department of Defense and accredited by a national accrediting body, such as the Council on Accreditation.
+School-age care programs provide care to children in kindergarten through seventh grade.
+Care is offered before and after school, and during non-school days (e.g. spring break and teacher work days) and summer vacations.
+School-age care programs may be located in Defense Department youth centers, school age care facilities, child development centers or in other suitable facilities.
+All programs are certified by the DOD and accredited by a national accrediting body, such as the Council on Accreditation.